 c) arena (or storyworld)

 Otherwise your characters simply float about randomly and the reader can’t “connect” with them.
 FACT.
 Sorry!

 It’s the same with screenplays, but more condensed.
 Being much “shorter” than novels (both literally and figuratively), this is inevitable, yet many screenplays – whether feature length or TV pilot – have what I call a “Mer De Noms” (sea of names).
 I simply can’t keep track of them all.
 This is usually because in addition to that sea of names, I can’t discern each character’s role function.
-More on this, next.
+More on this after the last jump.

 We all hear about “differentiating characters”, so many scribes spend a lot of time trying to make each one SOUND or LOOK different.
 And this is a good start.
 But sounding or looking “different” does not great characterisation make.
 Why?

 In other words then, the characters in your screenplay all have to DO different things in order to be “differentiated”.